 Feng Chi is behind your earlobe, toward the top of your neck and the base of your skull.
 Reflexologists use this point to treat everything from fatigue to headache.
 Stimulating this pressure point may improve a stiff neck caused by sleeping in an uncomfortable position.

 Zhong Zu (TE3)

 The Zhong Zu point is located between the knuckles above your pinky and ring fingers.
 This pressure point may stimulate different parts of your brain when it’s activated, promoting circulation and tension release.
 Stimulate this point to relieve neck pain that’s caused by tension or stress.

 This point is found on either side of your neck, at the base of your skull and about two inches away from the top of where your backbone begins.
 (It’s right above your shoulders.)
-Stimulating this point may release congestion and swollen lymph nodes that can cause a sore neck.
+Stimulating this point may and swollen lymph nodes that can cause a sore neck.

 Acupressure and reflexology can complement other effective neck pain relief home remedies, like a warm compress, stretch exercises, and over-the-counter pain relief drugs.
 The good news is that with rest and self-care, most neck pain does resolve on its own within a day or two.

 Recurring neck pain could indicate an issue with your sleeping arrangements or the amount of stress in your life, or it could be a result of doing exercises incorrectly.
 Keep an eye on any pain you experience and contact your doctor if it flares up consistently or gets worse.

 If you are pregnant and experiencing a sore neck, speak to your doctor about treatment options before trying acupressure on yourself.

 If your neck pain is the result of an injury or car accident, don’t try to treat it yourself with reflexology or another remedy.
 Make sure to get documentation and care from a physician and follow up on any testing or physical therapy that is recommended.